Purification of Noisy Measurements and Faithful Distillation of Entanglement: Purifying Noisy Measurement

+The purification protocol works as follows.
+We start with general noise in Eq. (\ref{eq:nmn}) and show that depolarization noise corresponds to the worst-case for entanglement distillation.
+A high-dimensional extension is shown in Supplemental Material.
 Let $\rho$ denote a qubit state on which a measurement is performed.
 A noiseless measurement shows probabilities $\tr[\rho M_i]$, and a noisy one finds $\tr[\rho \widetilde{M}_i]$ for $i=0,1$.
-We here devise a protocol to obtain error-free statistics $\tr[\rho M_i]$ with noisy measurements and additional qubits without improving experimental requirements.
-In effect, the protocol aims to transform a noisy POVM element $\widetilde{M}_i$ to a clean one $M_i$, even with some probability.
+We here devise a protocol to obtain error-free statistics $\tr[\rho M_i]$ with noisy measurements and additional qubits as resources.